LCA-ActivityBrowser/activity-browser/README.md

 ### detailed instructions

-Every plugin's Github page should have a **Get this plugin** section with installation instructions.
+Every plugin's Github page (links are provided in the above table) should have a **Get this plugin** section with installation instructions.

 ### general instructions